What Is Order Picking? Methods & Solutions for eCommerce

 Let’s talk about what’s steering the market these days:

-• Same-day delivery is changing the way warehouses operate, pushing teams to pick faster, track inventory in real time and optimize fulfillment from end to end.
+- Same-Day Expectations: Same-day delivery is changing the way warehouses operate, pushing teams to pick faster, track inventory in real time, and optimize fulfillment from end to end.

-• Same-day delivery is now widely available in the U.S., with major retailers like Amazon, Target (through its Target Circle 360 membership) and Costco offering the service to meet rising customer expectations.
+- It has quickly become the norm in the U.S., with big names like Amazon, Target (via its Target Circle 360 membership), and Costco all offering it to keep up with rising customer expectations.

 Types of Warehouse Picking Strategies